esrel/SISL-poster/README.md

 For convenience, major poster sections are implemented as `psecbox` environment.
 The environment is a wrapper around `\psec` command and additionally provides text indentation within the box (implemented as minipage).

 Similar to `\psec` command, the environment requires title as an argument, which will be displayed in the colored box.
 The color of the box is shaded blue by default.
-Similarly, the color can be controlled by optional paramenter in square brackets.
+Similarly, the color can be controlled by optional parameter in square brackets.
 All colors and color specifications supported by `xcolor` package can be used (e.g. `red`, `red!20`, `red!20!black`, etc.).

 ```
 \begin{psecbox}[color]{Title}